Avoid these 4 phrases in your Master of Social Work (MSW) personal statement

 Free resources for your MSW Personal Statement

-Anyone applying to their Master of Social Work should take advantage of these free resources designed to help MSW applicants write a a top notch personal statement for grad school.
+Anyone applying to their Master of Social Work should take advantage of these free resources designed to help MSW applicants write a top notch personal statement for grad school.

 You can also work directly with MSW Helper by getting your personal statement edited and critiqued by our team Master of Social Work application specialists.
 If you’re ready, MSW Helper can help you create a top personal statement for your MSW.
 Click here to work with us.